apache/airflow/docs/apache-airflow/howto/listener-plugin.rst

 Next, we can check code added into ``listener`` and see implementation methods for each of those listeners.
-After the implementation, the listener part gets executed during all the task execution across all the DAGs
+After the implementation, the listener part gets executed during all the task execution across all the Dags

 For reference, here's the plugin code within ``listener.py`` class that shows list of tables in the database: